Shayne Philpott

-Shayne Philpott (born 21 September 1965) is a former New Zealand rugby union player.
+Shayne Philpott (21 September 1965 – 25 June 2024) was a New Zealand rugby union player.
 A utility back, Philpott represented Canterbury at a provincial level, and was a member of the New Zealand national side, the All Blacks, between 1988 and 1991.
 He played 14 matches for the All Blacks including two internationals.

 Philpott attended Burnside High School in Christchurch from 1979 to 1983.

+Philpott died in Christchurch on 25 June 2024, at the age of 58.